 John went to his room while Monica flipped through the channels.
 But she overheard John talking.
 Monica muted the TV and she listened closely to what John was saying over the phone.

 Monica couldn’t tell what language John spoke.
-It almost sounded like French or Spanish.
+It almost sounded like French or Spanish, but it was neither.